bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-api-overview.md

 ## See it in Action

-To see the GraphQL storefront API in action, checkout the [Bootstrap + Vanilla JS Storefront API Example](https://bigcommerce.github.io/storefront-api-examples/html-bootstrap-vanillajs/) hosted on GitHub -- This example shows how a static HTML site can be used to render dynamic product information via the GraphQL Storefront API.
+To see the GraphQL storefront API in action, checkout the [Bootstrap + Vanilla JS Storefront API Example](https://bigcommerce.github.io/storefront-api-examples/html-bootstrap-vanillajs/) hosted on GitHub.
+This example shows how a static HTML site can be used to render dynamic product information via the GraphQL Storefront API.

 Simply open the link and click submit with the sample data in the form.
 To see the example page with your store's data, [create a Storefront API Token](https://developer.bigcommerce.com/api-reference/storefront/storefront-token-api/storefront-api-auth/createtoken) against your store and paste the token into the example form (be sure to create a token valid for this origin: `https://bigcommerce.github.io`).